OpenWebAdvocacy/website/src/posts/owa-2023-review.md

 This act was passed into law on [November 1st 2022](https://www.europarl.europa.eu/RegData/etudes/ATAG/2022/739226/EPRS-AaG-739226-DMA-Application-timeline-FINAL.pdf).
 To our delight it included explicit wording prohibiting companies such as Apple from banning rival companies porting their real browsers with their own browser engines.

 Specifically the following section:

-> &ldquo;In particular, each browser is built on a web browser engine, which is responsible for key browser functionality such as speed, reliability and web compatibility.
+> In particular, each browser is built on a web browser engine, which is responsible for key browser functionality such as speed, reliability and web compatibility.
 When gatekeepers operate and impose web browser engines, they are in a position to determine the functionality and standards that will apply not only to their own web browsers, but also to competing web browsers and, in turn, to web software applications.
-Gatekeepers should therefore not use their position to require their dependent business users to use any of the services provided together with, or in support of, core platform services by the gatekeeper itself as part of the provision of services or products by those business users.&rdquo; &mdash; [Digital Markets Act](https://eur-lex.europa.eu/legal-content/EN/TXT/?toc=OJ%3AL%3A2022%3A265%3ATOC&uri=uriserv%3AOJ.L_.2022.265.01.0001.01.ENG)
+Gatekeepers should therefore not use their position to require their dependent business users to use any of the services provided together with, or in support of, core platform services by the gatekeeper itself as part of the provision of services or products by those business users.&mdash; [Digital Markets Act](https://eur-lex.europa.eu/legal-content/EN/TXT/?toc=OJ%3AL%3A2022%3A265%3ATOC&uri=uriserv%3AOJ.L_.2022.265.01.0001.01.ENG)

 In addition it contains a host of clauses that will enable the Web and third parties via the Web to compete fairly on all operating systems.
 Specifically it has clauses that: